beatrice57/CorpusSearch/README.rst

 License
 =======

-For conditions of use on the program, please consult the download site (<https://sourceforge.net/projects/corpussearch/>).
+For conditions of use of the program, please consult the download site (<https://sourceforge.net/projects/corpussearch/>).

 The documentation is distributed under Creative Commons License